Some universal rules

 DUNGEONS & DRAGONS® campaign

-take turns serving as the Dungeon Master is that alternate (or parallel) universes start to proliferate.
+take turns serving as The DM is that alternate (or parallel) universes start to proliferate.
 I don’t know

 how it is for the other AD&D™ groups out

-there, but in all three of the groups I’ve
+there, but in all 3 of the groups I’ve

 been with there seems to have been a